-

 What is the history of the development of the class actions/collective redress mechanism and its policy basis in your jurisdiction?

 In 2009, this policy direction led to the first introduction of collective redress provisions within the Consumer Code, marking the formal entry of class actions into the Italian legal framework.
 The same year also saw the introduction of public class actions aimed at improving the efficiency of public administrations.
-Both mechanisms were conceptually based on in the idea of protecting individuals in their roles as users or consumers of goods and services.
+Both mechanisms were conceptually based on the idea of protecting individuals in their roles as users or consumers of goods and services.

 A significant evolution occurred in 2019, when the Italian legislature enacted a major reform that relocated the legal framework for class actions from the Consumer Code to the Code of Civil Procedure.
 This reform not only systematised the procedural rules governing class actions but also significantly expanded their scope.
 The new provisions introduced the broader concept of “homogeneous rights” as the basis for collective redress, allowing for actions beyond the traditional consumer context.

 This shift reflects, among other factors, an institutional recognition of the burden on the Italian judiciary and the strategic value of procedural consolidation.
-By centralizing claims with common factual or legal elements before a single court, the collective redress mechanism serves as a tool to increase judicial efficiency and reduce systemic overload.
+By centralising claims with common factual or legal elements before a single court, the collective redress mechanism serves as a tool to increase judicial efficiency and reduce systemic overload.

 Importantly, the 2019 reform did not render obsolete the original representative actions under the Consumer Code.
 On the contrary, these actions remain in force and continue to play a distinct and complementary role, reflecting the origins of collective redress in Italy as a tool primarily designed to protect consumers.